FriendsOfSymfony/FOSHttpCache/doc/response-tagging.rst

     Make sure to :doc:`configure your proxy <proxy-configuration>` for tagging first.

-The response tagger takes an instance of ``TagHeaderFormatterInterface`` as first argument which is responsible for providing the header name as well as formatting the provided tags into a proper header value.
+The response tagger takes an instance of ``TagHeaderFormatter`` as first argument which is responsible for providing the header name as well as formatting the provided tags into a proper header value.
 This library ships with a ``CommaSeparatedTagHeaderFormatter`` which simply turns an array of tags into a